payxn-io/bnb-telegram/README.md

 ### Getting started:
 - [x] Download Telegram if you don't have it yet
 - [x] Signin with your email
+- [x] Get OTP from your email account

 ### To do list
 - [x] Create a fresh new dapp using create contract as a base